Cllr Oisín O'Connor

 That is between the landowner and the businesses renting the premises as private landlord-tenant relationships.
 Almost the whole site is zoned as “Neighbourhood Centre” which requires it to retain a minimum amount of local businesses.
 The main building of the Ballinteer Business Centre is not included in this planning application so the building wouldn’t be directly affected.

-You might also be interested in: Marlay Park Concerts 2023
+You might also be interested in: Ballinteer trees and footpath

 It’s not clear.
 Under the planning permission that’s now in place, the owner could sell each apartment individually, or rent them all out, or do a mixture of the two.
 The only requirement for them is to sell 10% of the apartments to the council for social housing under Part V of the Planning Act.